 Young people often don’t talk with their parents.
 Rarely do they seek counseling or attend support groups.
 Already likely to feel more shame, anger, guilt, and abandonment than if the loss had been due to something more “acceptable” like a car accident or even cancer, they face the world unprepared, unsupported, misunderstood, and with a deep sense of loneliness.

-Directed by Rethink’s Chief Creative Consultant Geoffrey Cantor, Talking OutLOUD will reach teens where they are, delivering a desperately-needed message of hope and healing directly from their peers, through the familiar, anonymous, and safe medium of video.
+Directed by our Chief Creative Consultant Geoffrey Cantor, Talking OutLOUD will deliver a desperately-needed message of hope and healing directly from their peers, through the familiar, anonymous, and safe medium of video.